macpal37/BigRedAdventure/INSTALL.md

 ## About the project

-BigRedAdventures is a Creature-collecting RPG game created using OCaml, other external libraries, and some help from Java.
-All the graphics engine was built from the ground up using the OCaml graphics library.
-All images are represented as json files.
+BigRedAdventures is a Creature-collecting RPG game created using OCaml!

 ## OPAM Package Installation

-The most critical package used for this project is the OCaml Graphics library, which uses XQuartz to run and display a window.
-Unfortunately, XQuartz can only be run in Mac OS devices.
+A critical package used for this project is the OCamlSDL2 library.
 However, there is still another way to run Graphics for both Windows and Linux, but it is more complicated.

 ### Mac Installation